Promethazine/codeine (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Constipation, dry mouth, nausea, vomiting, or diarrhea.
+- Mild constipation, dry mouth, nausea, vomiting, diarrhea

 If you notice other side effects that you think are caused by this medicine, tell your doctor